Alabenba/multimodal-classification/README.md

 Consider the following scenarios:
 - the text of the recipe is very detailed, but the photo of the meal is taken at the wrong angle:
 in this case the recipe can be successfully classified based on the textual modality
-- the recipe is too exotic, but the meal on the photo doesn't differs too much from other meals of this category: in this case the recipe can be successfully classified based on the visual modality
+- the recipe is too exotic, but the meal on the photo doesn't differs too much from the other meals of this category: in this case the recipe can be successfully classified based on the visual modality
 The task of the gaited multimodal unit is to estimate how informative is the visual modality and how informative is the textual modality of the given recipe.
 More informative modality is more important for the final classification performed by the GMU.